-A recent study by Santero, Whitehead and Ballesteros^[15] is a much-needed quantitative investigation.
+A recent study by Santero, Whitehead and Ballesteros^[29] is a much-needed quantitative investigation.
 It adds to the evidence that there is nothing inherently dangerous in using mainstream therapies and that they can lead to worthwhile results in feelings, identity and behaviours.
 The study consciously compares itself with Jones & Yarhouse (2011), a prospective study.

-Among the key findings of the study are: (1) contrary to the null hypotheses, SOCE is neither ineffective nor harmful, conflicting with APA findings; (2) religious clients could be told that from SOCE some degree of change is likely, and (3) positive change in suicidality, self-esteem, depression, self-harm substance abuse, social functioning should be moderate to marked degree of harm is zero to slight and about typical for therapy for other unwanted problems.
+Among the key findings of the study are: (1) contrary to the null hypotheses, SOCE is neither ineffective nor harmful, conflicting with APA findings; (2) religious clients could be told that SOCE can make some degree of change likely, and (3) positive change were seen.
+There were moderate-to-marked decreases in suicidality, depression, substance abuse, and increases in social functioning and self-esteem.
+Almost all harmful effects were none to slight and about typical for therapy for other unwanted problems.

 The authors argue that this therapy is not really exceptional but should be considered in the ranks of the conventional.
-They say that their study is "further evidence that the APA should reconsider their position of discouraging men from seeking SOCE for their unwanted samesex attraction.
+They say that their study is "further evidence that the APA should reconsider their position of discouraging men from seeking SOCE for their unwanted same-sex attraction.

-2. Governed by one ideological viewpoint, the UK's Professional Mental Health bodies have for some time enforced a de facto ban on "Conversion Therapy".
+2. Governed by one ideological viewpoint, the UK's Professional Mental Health bodies have for some time enforced a de facto ban on"Conversion Therapy".
 Public opinion seems to be ignored.
 Dissension on the matter is not tolerated within professional memberships.
 This entrenches a mono-culture and view-point discrimination is the result; enquiry research has ceased on the topic, neither can it attract funding, or published recognition.

 In the UK two shared documents have wielded influence in opposing therapeutic support as practised by the IFTCC.
-The Consensus Statement on Conversion Therapy and the (2017) Memorandum of Understanding, (notably not signed by the Royal College of Psychiatrists nor either NHS Northern Ireland or Wales,) were both introduced during the office of then Minister of State at the Department of Health, Norman Lamb.
-Correspondence^[1] with Minister Lamb indicates that at the time those collaborating on the documents were unwilling to interact with those holding alternative views.
+The Consensus Statement on Conversion Therapy and the Memorandum of Understanding, (notably not signed by either NHS Northern Ireland or Wales, nor, in 2017, by Royal College of Psychiatrists) were both introduced during the office of then Minister of State at the Department of Health, Norman Lamb.
+Correspondence^[30] with Minister Lamb indicates that at the time those collaborating on the documents were unwilling to interact with those holding alternative views.
 This follows the pattern of the compilers of the APA guidelines which also excluded any dissenting collaborators.